Jeff Jahn: Exhibitions

-As a curator, Jahn has been behind exhibitions like: "Play" (2002), "The Best Coast" (2003), "Symbiont Synthetic" (2003), "Fresh Trouble" (2005), "Model Behavior" (2007), "Volume" (2008) and Donald Judd (2010).
+As a curator, Jahn exhibited "Play" (2002), "The Best Coast" (2003), "Symbiont Synthetic" (2003), "Fresh Trouble" (2005), "Model Behavior" (2007), "Volume" (2008) and Donald Judd (2010).
 Jahn's art has been exhibited in the United States and Germany.
 Since 2007, his photography, and spatial installations have received increasing attention.

 One solo show Eutrophication took place at Pacific Northwest College of Art's Manuel Izquierdo Sculpture Gallery in April 2008.
 His most recent solo show Vection at the New American Art Union presented installation art and photography and was picked by the Huntington Post as a top show on the West Coast.
-Jahn's installation work was selected for the 10th Northwest Biennial at the Tacoma Art Museum where it was noted by numerous critics.
+His installation work was selected for the 10th Northwest Biennial at the Tacoma Art Museum where it was noted by numerous critics.
 One Seattle critic, Jen Graves, described the work as, "a faux forest canopy made of jagged pieces of plywood that create a small, localized environment of green-tinted shadows where you can hide out to think."

 Publications, reviews and interviews

 Jahn has been published, reviewed and or interviewed in, Art in America, Art News, CNN, Modern Painters, The Wall Street Journal, Art Critical, NYArts, Clear Cut Press, The Oregonian, Oregon Public Broadcasting, Portland Tribune, Portland Mercury, Willamette Week, The Stranger and Diesel music magazine.
 As publisher and chief critic of PORT, he prompted Stuart Horodner to state, "In the ecology of Portland he is an important independent player....He's calling for a level of seriousness."
-His critical writings and photos for Northwest Drizzle and PORT are detailed documentation of the developments in the Portland art scene.

 On September 5, 2002, The Oregonian said, "…Jahn's laser focus on the present moment emphasizes one important thing about him: He's the voice of right now."
 On December 20, 2006 Richard Speer stated, "Jeff Jahn has the smarts to mount quirky conceptual shows by nationally known artists…" The Seattle Post-Intelligencer described "Fresh Trouble" (which included China's Cao Fei) as "impressive."